-- (a) Counsel for all non-governmental parties must file with their first appearance a Notice of Interested Parties, which must list all persons, associations of persons, firms, partnerships, and corporations (including parent corporations, clearly identified as such), other than the parties and their immediate families, that may have a financial interest in the outcome of the proceeding, including any insurance carrier that may be liable in whole or in part (directly or indirectly) for a judgment in the action or for the cost of defense. - (b) A corporate party may include in the Notice filed under this L.R.
+(a) Counsel for all non-governmental parties must file with their first appearance a Notice of Interested Parties, which

+(1) lists must list all persons, associations of persons, firms, partnerships, and corporations (including parent corporations, clearly identified as such), other than the parties and their immediate families, that may have a financial interest in the outcome of the proceeding, including any insurance carrier that may be liable in whole or in part (directly or indirectly) for a judgment in the action or for the cost of defense; or

+(2) states that there are no such persons, associations of persons, firms, partnerships, or corporations.

+(b) A corporate party may include in the Notice filed under this L.R.
 7.1-1 any disclosures required under Fed.R.Civ.P.
 7.1; if this information is included in the corporation's Notice of Interested Parties, the corporation is not required to file a separate Disclosure Statement under Fed.R.Civ.P.
+7.1.

-7.1. - (c) All parties have a continuing duty to supplement this Notice. - (d) For purposes of this Rule, the terms "proceeding" and "financial interest" shall have the meaning assigned by 28 U.S.C. § 455 (d)(1), (3) and (4), respectively.
+(c) All parties have a continuing duty to supplement this Notice.

+(d) For purposes of this Rule, the terms "proceeding" and "financial interest" shall have the meaning assigned by 28 U.S.C. § 455 (d)(1), (3) and (4), respectively.